gderoo/self_driving_car/Project 3 - Behavioral Cloning/README.md

 #### 2. Attempts to reduce overfitting in the model

-The NVIDIA model did not mention drop out, but we introduced one at the exit of the convolutional letters, with dropout probability 50% (model.py lines 118).
+We reduced overfitting mainly through 3 main methods:

-We also stopped after 7 epochs of 8,192 images.
+- we introduced a dropout at the exit of the convolutional letters, with dropout probability 50% (model.py lines 118).

-After an attempt at creating additional datasets, without joystick, we noticed that the result was usually not better.
-In the end, we used the dataset provided [here](https://d17h27t6h515a5.cloudfront.net/topher/2016/December/584f6edd_data/data.zip).
+- we stopped after 7 epochs of 8,192 images when validation and training error were still in line

-The main way to reduce overfitting was to use image augmentation described below.
+- we used random data augmentation described below

 #### 3. Model parameter tuning